- A life crisis or stress, including the loss of a life partner, divorce, or loss of a job

 Identify and Modify Behaviors That Worsen Insomnia

-- Reduce or avoid alcohol and drug use.
+- Reduce or avoid alcohol and avoid drug use.

 - Quit smoking.
 If you smoke, avoid doing so near bedtime.